To celebrate God Is In The TV’s 20th birthday, we’ve been reflecting on the last 20 years.

 Some of our writers recently sat down to answer a series of questions about the last 20 years in the music – covering their favourite albums, memorable live performances and much more.

-Today we’re chatting to Simon, who has been writing for God is in the TV for over a decade.
+Today we’re chatting to Andy, who has been writing for God is in the TV since 2015.

 What’s your favourite album?

-What’s your favourite piece that you’ve written for God is in the TV?
+What’s your favourite review that you’ve written for God is in the TV?

 Which artist has had the biggest impact on your life?